unrival-protocol/documentation/source/whitepaper.rst

 **SUPER APPS**

 So called "super apps" are growing in prevalence.
-These implicitly encourage users to give up the struggle of choosing their own apps and services, and give in a single platform that purportedly does everything.
-Obviously this is cause for concern: we know by now that the corporations vying for our dependence have goals in mind that don't respect our rights.
+These apps implicitly encourage users to give up the struggle of choosing their own services, and give in to a single platform purportedly capable of everything.
+Obviously this is cause for concern: we know by now that the corporations vying for our dependence have incentives misaligned with our own.
 But we also see this trend as more or less inevitable.
-An everything-platform is nothing if not convenient, and resisting this change may not accomplish anything.
-Maybe there's a middle way: *to create a super app based on elevating users' goals*.
+An everything-platform is nothing if not convenient, and resistance may be futile.
+Maybe there's a middle way: *to create a super app that elevates users' goals*.

-We've established some competitive advantages of the Unrival Protocol above, and we want to make it clear in the course of this paper that anything a user might accomplish via a super app is also doable in an Unrival client - in a way that respects users' sovereignty.
+We've already established some competitive advantages in using the Unrival Protocol.
+We want to make it clear in the course of this paper that anything a user might accomplish with a super app is also doable on an Unrival client.
+But most importantly, we feel it is imperative that such an app is produced so that the next generation of internet users won't have to choose between convenience and personal sovereignty.

 Objects
 -------